 Express and record personal ideas by developing skills in using two and/or three-dimensional materials.
 Present your work to its best advantage.

 Assessment: Controlled Assessment, set and marked by the Centre

-Unit 1: Portfolio of work (Controlled Assessment) - 60 per cent, in which we do two projects titled Art and Words and Fragmentation.
+Unit 1: Portfolio of work (Controlled Assessment) - 60 per cent, , in which we do two projects titled Portraits and Marine life.

 Unit 2: Externally set task - 40 per cent.